city72/city-72/README.md

 First, go to your heroku account and create an application to be used for the project.
 When asked for the number of `web dynos` to used in your application. set to 2 dynos.
 This is the recommened setting for your application.

-Then, go to you project folder, and then run the following commands:
+#### Configure the heroku app for your project

-##### Configure the heroku app for your project
+Go to you project folder, and run the following command:

 ```sh
   $ git remote add heroku git@heroku.com:YOURAPPNAME.git